JYQuek/Project-4/README.md

-# Understanding Data Science related job positions through Web Scrapping
+# Understanding Data Science related job positions through Web Scraping

 ### Legend for notebooks:

-__Web Scrapping - Using Selenium and Beautiful Soup:__
+__Web Scraping - Using Selenium and Beautiful Soup:__
 <br>
 Contains the steps and codes I used to scrape job listing information for the study.